 So even though I was born and raised in Washington State, Tennessee truly is home.

-I serve as a Big Sister for Big Brothers Big Sisters of East Tennessee, I'm a board member for Horse Haven of Tennessee, I helped raised more than $10,000 for East Tennessee Children's Hospital during "Dancing With the Knoxville Stars", and I'm proud to stand with the American Cancer Society in its fight against the disease.
+I serve as a Big Sister for Big Brothers Big Sisters of East Tennessee, I'm a board member for Horse Haven of Tennessee, I helped raise more than $10,000 for East Tennessee Children's Hospital during "Dancing With the Knoxville Stars," and I'm proud to stand with the American Cancer Society in its fight against the disease.